contour-terminal/contour/docs/CONTRIBUTING.md

 ## Some general tips:

-- Please keep in mind, this project is still in its very early stages (started Augost 2019) and thus under very active development.
+- Please keep in mind, this project is still in its very early stages (started August 2019) and thus under very active development.
 It's not perfect nor bug-free yet.
 - Please fork the main repository at [github.com/contour-terminal/contour](https://github.com/contour-terminal/contour.git) then git clone your repository into your preferred location.